-Exercise 35 (no hand-in) Spell out in more detail, how SAT reduces to maximum equivalent expression.
+Exercise 35 Spell out in more detail, how SAT reduces to maximum equivalent expression.

-11 Beyond \mathcal{NP}
+12 Beyond \mathcal{NP}

 [Mainly from [4, Chapter 17], plus some from [1, Chapter 7] and other sources.]

 Space complexity: use modified k-tape TM (off-line TM) with additional read-only input tape, and additional write-only output tape.
 The latter is not needed for language recognition tasks.